What is Satisfactory Academic Progress?

 Treatment of Courses

-Grades earned at another institution by a student who transfers into JHU Grad Program will not be included in the determination of the passing grade of “B.”
+Grades earned at another institution by a student who transfers into a JHU SOM Graduate Program will not be included in the determination of the passing grade.

 Treatment of Repeat Coursework

-Students may receive financial aid funding for the repeat of a failing grade or withdrawal of any class or classes.
-Repeat of the same course may only be funded one additional time.
-Every attempt of a repeated course counts as attempted towards completion rate but it only counts once as completed.
+Students may receive financial aid funding for the repeat of a failing grade or withdrawal from any course or courses.
+Repeat of any particular course may only be funded one additional time.
+Every attempt of a repeated course counts as an attempted course towards the completion rate.

 Leaves of Absence